fabaindaiz/corewars-compiler/README.md

 This software aims to be an easier way to write and optimize code for corewars. corewars-compiler uses its own mini functional language called RED which can then be compiled into optimized redcode.

-work in progress
+work in progress.

 ### Instructions of use
-- See REFERENCE.md for develop and run
+- See REFERENCE.md for develop and run.
-- See LANGUAGE.md for RED language reference
+- See LANGUAGE.md for RED language reference.
+- See TUTORIAL.md for a RED language tutorial.

 #### Intepreters

-To execute the resulting redcode you can use one of these redcode interpreters
+To execute the resulting redcode you can use one of these redcode interpreters.

 - [A.R.E.S.](https://corewar.co.uk/ares.htm)
 - [PyMARS](https://github.com/rodrigosetti/corewar)

 #### TODO

+- Create a RED language tutorial
+- Improve RED language reference

+- Create a abstract representation of some redcode functionalities
-- Test all op modifiers cases
+- Fix and test all instructions modifiers and addressing modes

-- Document how to execute compiler
+- Change the name to some types for easier understanding
+- Improve control flow instructions and conditions

 ## Acknowledgements